Unveiling the Molar Mass of C₂H₆: A Deep Dive into Ethane

 Q: Can the molar mass of ethane change?

 - A: The average molar mass of ethane remains relatively constant.
-However, considering isotopic variations can slightly alter the precise value.
+That said, considering isotopic variations can slightly alter the precise value.
 Significant changes would require a different molecular formula.

 -